Christian

 “Love the Lord your God with all your heart and with all your soul and with all your mind.
 This is the first and greatest commandment.”
 Matthew 22:37

 I began to ponder this.
 How do we love the Lord with all our heart, soul, and mind?
 Would we even know if we, like the Church at Ephesus, left our first love?
-I’m sure the Ephesians thought they loved the Lord with all their hearts.
-After all, look at all the great things they were doing.
+Look at all the great things they were doing.
 But something must have changed.

 I have searched the Scriptures, prayed, and asked other Christians, seeking the answer to this question: What does it mean to love the Lord with your whole heart?